Burling graphs revisited, part II: Structure: Introduction

 \section{Introduction}

 Graphs in this paper have neither loops nor multiple edges.
-In this introduction they are non-oriented, but oriented graphs will be considered in the rest of the paper.
+In this introduction they are non-oriented, but oriented graphs will sometimes be considered in the rest of the paper.
 A class of graphs is \emph{hereditary} if it is closed under taking induced subgraphs.
 A \emph{triangle} in a graph is a set of three pairwise adjacent vertices, and a graph is \emph{triangle-free} if it contains no triangle.

-In 1965, Burling~\cite{Burling65} proved that triangle-free intersection graphs of axis-aligned boxes in $\mathbb{R}^3$ have unbounded chromatic number.
-To achieve this goal, one may define in a combinatorial way the Burling sequence, which is a sequence of triangle-free graphs with increasing chromatic number, and prove that each of them is isomorphic to the intersection graph of a set of axis-parallel boxes in $\mathbb{R}^3$.
-It was later proved that every graph in the Burling sequence is isomorphic to the intersection graph of various geometrical objects, see~\cite{Pawlik2012Jctb,Chalopin2014,PT:2021}.
-The Burling sequence also attracted attention lately because it is a good source of examples of graphs of high chromatic number in some hereditary classes of graphs that are not defined geometrically, but by excluding several paterns as induced subgraphs.
-Most notably, it is proved in~\cite{Pawlik2012Jctb} that they provide a counter-example to a well studied conjecture of Scott, see~\cite{Scott18} for a survey.
+In 1965, Burling~\cite{Burling65} proved that triangle-free intersection graphs of axis-parallel boxes in $\mathbb{R}^3$ have unbounded chromatic number.
+The work of Burling uses geometric terminology.
+However, one may rephrase it into a more modern graph theoretic setting by defining in a combinatorial way a sequence of triangle-free graphs, called the \emph{Burling sequence}, with increasing chromatic number, and proving that each of them is isomorphic to the intersection graph of a set of axis-parallel boxes in $\mathbb{R}^3$.
+It was later proved that every graph in the Burling sequence is isomorphic to the intersection graph of various geometrical objects, see~\cite{Chalopin2014,Pawlik2012Jctb,P2022,PT:2021}.

-In the first part of this work~\cite{PT:2021}, we gave several equivalent definitions of Burling graphs and geometrical charactreziations of Burling graphs.
-In this second part, we use one of the new equivalent definitions from~\cite{PT:2021} to study the structure of Burling graphs.
-Our ultimate goal is to give new examples of hereditary classes of triangle-free graphs with unbounded chromatic number.
-This is adressed in the third part of this work~\cite{Part3}.